 Those suffering from food poisoning or constipation should give orange juice mixed with castor oil a shot!
 The taste will be off, but close your eyes and keep gulping.

 This one is an ayurvedic remedy and is perfect for treating intestinal problems and cleansing the stomach.
 If you are dealing with bloating or acidity, then you certainly must give milk and castor oil a chance.
 Here's what you need to do:

 Another ayurvedic remedy you must try is castor oil and ginger water.
 They're perfect ingredients for tummy cleansing.
 However, you must drink this solution on an empty stomach, once a week, for positive results.

 Out of ingredients?
 No worries!
 Just castor oil and plain warm water will help improve your existing metabolism.
 However, you must drink this solution twice a week for the best results.

 While there are many varieties available, there are three types of castor oils that can be found in products - Organic castor oil and Jamaican Black castor oil can be used on hair; hydrogenated castor oil (castor wax) is mostly used in beauty products.

-Organic castor oil, is extracted directly from the seed by cold pressing, and hence it is the most pure form of the oil.
+Organic castor oil is extracted directly from the seed by cold pressing, and hence it is the purest form of the oil.
 This castor oil is especially good for dry hair as it is a humectant.
 This means that it retains the moisture in the hair by sealing it in to really bring that much needed hydration to dry hair.
-Thus, also making it the perfect companion for damaged hair or itchy scalp.
+Thus, also making it the perfect companion for damaged hair or an itchy scalp.